-can be, and often is, extended beyond this timeframe.
-During the negotiating period, the Land Council works with traditional Aboriginal owners to undertake a survey of the application area to identify parcels of land that traditional Aboriginal owners want to be excised from the granted permit area.34 The carving out of certain areas explains why some tenements on Aboriginal land look fragmented (see, for example, EP 154 depicted in Figure 11.3).
+If traditional Aboriginal owners say 'yes' to the Land Council negotiating an agreement with the gas company at the initial meeting, the Land Council and the gas company negotiate the terms of an exploration agreement (Step 5).
+The parties negotiate for 22 months.
+In practice, this period can be, and often is, extended beyond this timeframe.
+During the negotiating period, the Land Council works with traditional Aboriginal owners to undertake a survey of the application area to identify parcels of land that traditional Aboriginal owners want to be excised from the granted permit area.41 The carving out of certain areas explains why some tenements on Aboriginal land look fragmented (see, for example, EP 154 depicted in Figure 11.4).

 The exploration agreement reached between the gas company and the Land Council will typically be conjunctive, which means that it covers the terms of exploration and production.
-Exploration agreements on Aboriginal land are conjunctive because traditional Aboriginal owners and Land Councils do not have the right to say 'no' to the grant of a production licence on Aboriginal land.
+Exploration agreements on Aboriginal land are conjunctive probably because traditional Aboriginal owners and Land Councils do not have the right to say 'no' to the grant of a production licence on Aboriginal land.
 All of the bargaining power is concentrated in the exploration phase of any development.
 Land Councils use this bargaining power to negotiate terms that will apply to production as well as exploration.

 Once the agreement between the Land Council and the gas company has been finalised, the Land Council formally presents the agreement to traditional Aboriginal owners at a private meeting (Step 6).
 The meeting is sometimes referred to as a 'final meeting' or a 's 42 meeting' because s 42 of the Land Rights Act prescribes how the meeting must occur.
-Gas companies are allowed to present at the final meeting only if the traditional Aboriginal owners agree to this course.35
+Gas companies are allowed to present at the final meeting only if the traditional Aboriginal owners agree.42

-The Act provides that the Land Council must be satisfied that traditional Aboriginal owners "understand the nature and purpose of the terms and conditions [of the agreement] and, as a group, consent to them."
-36 If traditional Aboriginal owners understand and consent to the terms and conditions of the exploration agreement and the gas company's exploration proposals at the final meeting, and if the Land Council is satisfied that the terms of the agreement are reasonable, then the Land Council may enter into an agreement with the gas company (Step 7).37 If the traditional Aboriginal owners say 'no' to the agreement, or otherwise do not understand the terms of the agreement, then the Land Council cannot enter into the agreement.38
+The Act provides that the Land Council must be satisfied that traditional Aboriginal owners "understand the nature and purpose of the terms and conditions lof the agreement] and, as a group, consent to them."
+43 If traditional Aboriginal owners understand and consent to the terms and conditions of the exploration agreement and the gas company's exploration proposals at the final meeting, and if the Land Council is satisfied that the terms of the agreement are reasonable, then the Land Council may enter into an agreement with the gas company (Step 7).44 If the traditional Aboriginal owners say 'no' to the agreement, or otherwise do not understand the terms of the agreement, then the Land Council cannot enter into the agreement.45

 Traditional Aboriginal owners are not a party to the agreement that is entered into.
 The only parties to the agreement are the Land Council and the gas company.
 The Land Rights Act does not expressly provide that traditional Aboriginal owners can, or must, see and read the exploration agreement.
-However, in Gondarra v Minister for Families, Housing, Community Services and Indigenous Affairs39 Kenny J held that traditional Aboriginal owners are entitled to see copies of the relevant agreements, whereas Aboriginal communities and affected groups are not entitled to see the agreement.40
+However, in Gondarra v Minister for Families, Housing, Community Services and Indigenous Affairs46 Kenny J held that traditional Aboriginal owners are entitled to see copies of the relevant agreements, whereas Aboriginal communities and affected groups are not entitled to see the agreement.47

-The responsible Commonwealth Minister must also consent to the grant of the exploration licence (Step 8).41
+The responsible Commonwealth Minister must also consent to the grant of the exploration licence (Step 8).48